What is Moyamoya Disease?

 Moyamoya Disease Brain Science

 - Abnormal blood vessel development factors.
-Studies have found evidence of abnormal levels of certain proteins in the cerebrospinal fluid and blood of moyamoya patients.
+Studies have found evidence of abnormal levels of specific proteins in the cerebrospinal fluid and blood of moyamoya patients.
 These proteins play a role in the development of blood vessels and other tissues, and they may be a key to understanding the cause of the disease.

 - Infection and immune system factors.
 Some studies have suggested a connection between moyamoya and certain infections, as well as the immune system’s responses to those infections.